dmcwee/dmcwee.github.io/_posts/2014-11-14-client-side-rendering-of-form-fields.md

 > };
 > };

-In the above code you can see we did hard code the HTML IDs, while this was done in our dev code we did move to saving each of the Control IDs as properties so they could be retrieved later and the code would be more generic.&nbsp; However, the idea is that we will get the two controls value's and compare them, if they match we will set isError to true and provide a message back to the user.
+In the above code you can see we did hard code the HTML IDs, while this was done in our dev code we did move to saving each of the Control IDs as properties so they could be retrieved later and the code would be more generic.
+However, the idea is that we will get the two controls value's and compare them, if they match we will set isError to true and provide a message back to the user.

 Now we need to add our Validator to the Form's list of Validators in association with our field and we also need to handle a validation error.